Visual-Language-Guided Task Planning for Horticultural Robots: Limitations

 \textbf{The reliance on large-scale foundation models introduces significant latency, limiting the system's applicability in time-critical robotic operations}.
+We found that the average time between decision steps across all trials was 5.4 seconds, of which 1.8 seconds are attributed to VLM inference.
 The high inference cost necessitates the use of sparse image observations rather than continuous visual streams, which forces the agent to make decisions based on snapshot data that may miss dynamic environmental cues.
 A lightweight VLM would not only reduce inference time, enabling smoother real-time control, but could also support high-frequency video input.
 Processing video rather than static frames would provide the model with richer temporal and 3D cues, potentially resolving the spatial ambiguity and context grounding issues observed in our experiments.